Intimacy Coordinator

 Collaboration With Directors and Actors

-Navigating the intricacies of human interaction within the realm of filmmaking demands a deft balance between the director's artistic vision and the performer's comfort.
+Navigating the intricacies of human interaction within filmmaking requires a delicate balance between the director’s artistic vision and the performer’s comfort.

-In fulfilling this role, my focus is always on harmonizing the creative impetus of the director with the well-being and boundaries of the performers, ensuring that each scene is approached with the utmost consideration and respect.
+This collaboration focuses on preparing intimate scenes grounded in clear communication and mutual understanding.
+The primary aim is to harmonize the director’s creative drive with the well-being and boundaries of performers, ensuring each scene is approached with the highest level of consideration and respect.

 Preparing for Intimate Scenes With Cast and Crew